Cashew vs. Peanut — Health Impact and Nutrition Comparison

 Other studies have also shown nut consumption to be associated with a lower risk of weight gain and obesity (7).

-Subjects treated with cashew nuts have demonstrated a significant reduction in body weight, visceral fat, cholesterol, triglyceride and low density lipoprotein (also known as “bad” cholesterol) levels, whilst increasing high density lipoprotein levels (“good” cholesterol) (8).
+Subjects treated with cashew nuts have demonstrated a significant reduction in body weight, visceral fat, cholesterol, triglyceride, and low-density lipoprotein (also known as “bad” cholesterol) levels while increasing high-density lipoprotein levels (“good” cholesterol) (8).

-Nuts possess various beneficial effects on health, due to the high content of favourable nutrients and phytochemicals.
+Nuts possess various beneficial effects on health due to the high content of favorable nutrients and phytochemicals.

-Research has consistently shown nut consumption to be correlated with a decreased risk of cardiovascular diseases and coronary heart disease.
+Research has consistently shown that nut consumption correlates with a decreased risk of cardiovascular diseases and coronary heart disease.
 Additionally, peanuts have been associated with a lower risk of stroke.
-However, peanut butter and tree nuts, such as cashews, have not been associated, positively or adversely, with risk of stroke (9).
+However, peanut butter and tree nuts, such as cashews, have not been associated, positively or adversely, with the risk of stroke (9).

-Regular peanut consumption lowers lowers serum level triglycerides and increases serum magnesium concentrations (10).
+Regular peanut consumption lowers serum triglyceride levels and increases serum magnesium concentrations (10).
 These effects may be partially responsible for the lowered cardiovascular disease risk.

-Peanut intake has also been found to improve triglyceride levels as well as systolic and diastolic blood pressure (11).
+Peanut intake has also been found to improve systolic and diastolic blood pressure (11).

-Overall, even though both foods have positive effects, it seems peanuts have a stronger beneficial influence on cardiovascular health.
+Overall, even though both foods have positive effects, peanuts are better studied and may have a stronger beneficial influence on cardiovascular health.

 Peanuts and cashews both have very low glycemic indices.
 However, peanuts tend to have a lower glycemic index.

-Higher nut and peanut butter consumption has been found to lower risk of type 2 diabetes in women (12).
+Higher nut and peanut butter consumption has been found to lower the risk of type 2 diabetes in women (13).

-The antidiabetic effect of peanuts can be due to the peanuts’ ability to lower fasting blood glucose and glycated hemoglobin levels, as they are high in monounsaturated fatty acids and antioxidants (13).
+The anti-diabetic effect of peanuts can be due to their ability to lower fasting blood glucose and glycated hemoglobin levels, as they are high in monounsaturated fatty acids and antioxidants (14).

-Daily consumption of cashews can lower serum insulin levels and the low density lipoprotein to high density lipoprotein ratio, lowering the atherogenic index, in patients with type 2 diabetes (14).
+Daily consumption of cashews can lower serum insulin levels and the low-density lipoprotein to high-density lipoprotein ratio, lowering the atherogenic index in patients with type 2 diabetes (15).

-Cashew supplementation has also lowered systolic and diastolic blood pressure in diabetic subjects, without expressing adverse effects on body weight, glycemia or the lipid profile (15).
+Cashew supplementation has also lowered systolic and diastolic blood pressure in diabetic subjects without expressing adverse effects on body weight, glycemia, or lipid profile (16).

-Cashew seed extract has also demonstrated significant antidiabetic effects by increasing plasma membrane glucose transporters, resulting in elevated glucose uptake (16).
+The extract of cashew seed has also demonstrated significant anti-diabetic effects by increasing plasma membrane glucose transporters, resulting in elevated glucose uptake (17).

-Several studies have found an association between nut consumption and a reduced risk of cancer by inhibiting cell proliferation and inducing apoptosis of the cancer cells (17).
+Several studies have found an association between nut consumption and reduced cancer risk through inhibition of cell proliferation and apoptosis induction of the cancer cells (18).

-Due to certain nutrients found in peanuts, namely phytosterols and resveratrol, these nuts have been researched to have positive effects on reducing the risk of breast, colon and colorectal, esophageal, gastric and pancreatic cancers (18, 19).
+Due to certain nutrients found in peanuts, namely phytosterols and resveratrol, these nuts have been researched to have positive effects on reducing the risk of breast, colon, colorectal, esophageal, gastric, and pancreatic cancers (19, 20).

-Cashews may have anticarcinogenic effects on ovarian and prostate, liver, breast and colon, as well as esophageal and gastric cancers (20, 21, 22, 23).
+Cashews may have anticarcinogenic effects on ovarian and prostate, liver, breast, and colon, as well as esophageal and gastric cancers (21, 22, 23, 24).

 Downsides and Risks

 Peanut allergy is one of the most common allergies found in children.
-Peanut allergy symptoms include nausea and vomiting, diarrhea and stomach cramps, difficulty breathing, coughing, swelling and in worst cases anaphylactic shock.
-Recent findings have found that peanut allergies are not necessarily constant and can be outgrown in time (24).
+Peanut allergy symptoms include nausea and vomiting, diarrhea and stomach cramps, difficulty breathing, coughing, swelling, and in the worst cases, anaphylactic shock.
+Recent findings have found that peanut allergies are not necessarily constant and can be outgrown in time (25).

-Cashew allergy is less common, but expresses itself in similar symptoms.
-A person with a cashew allergy should avoid eating pistachios as well, as a cross-reactivity is common between these two nuts (25)
+Cashew allergy is less common but expresses itself in similar symptoms.
+A person with a cashew allergy should avoid eating pistachios as well, as cross-reactivity is common between these two nuts (26).

 Cancer Risk and Aflatoxins

-Aflatoxins are a family of toxins, produced by some fungi that can be found on agricultural crops, such as peanuts and cashews among other things.
+Aflatoxins are a family of toxins produced by some fungi that can be found on agricultural crops, such as peanuts and cashews, among other things.
 Aflatoxin poisoning can significantly increase the risk of liver cancer.
-To avoid aflatoxin exposure, production of nuts has to be regulated and moldy, discoloured or shrivelled nuts should be discarded (26).
+In order to avoid aflatoxin exposure, the production of nuts has to be regulated, and moldy, discolored, or shriveled nuts should be discarded (27).

 Cashew Nut Shell

-Raw cashews in their shells produce a toxin called urushiol, that can cause allergic reactions or skin irritation.
-However, store bought cashews are safe to consume, as they have undergone processing to completely remove this toxin.
+Raw cashews in their shells produce a toxin called urushiol, which can cause allergic reactions or skin irritation.
+However, store-bought cashews are safe to consume, as they have undergone processing to remove this toxin completely.

 Comparison summary table